 4. Foster curiosity through different spaces and work

-To foster your curiosity, enter different different physical spaces at work or outside of work and engage in different types of work.
-New ideas are sparked when you enter different environments.
+To cultivate your curiosity, enter different different physical spaces at work or outside of work and engage in different types of work.
+New ideas are sparked when you enter different environments and see things differently.

 For example, dim lighting and ambient noise may lead to more out-of-the-box ideas